alextld/alesisvsysex/README.md

 ## Dependencies

 This software is written for Python 3.5+.
 It requires a system installation of PyQt5, portmidi, and an update to python.
-Install this with Homebrew and have pip binary linked:
+Install this with Homebrew:

 `brew install python pyqt portmidi`

+After link pip3 to pip with this handy command:

 `pip3 install -U pip`

-then run:
+then run this:

 `pip3 install -r requirements.pip3`